 - 1% Cash Back on All Purchases: Deserve Edu’s rewards rate is good but not great.
 The average credit card, market-wide, offers only slightly more.
 The Deserve Student Card looks good by comparison, considering that most cards with better rewards used credit responsibly in the past.
 But its rewards are still about average, and many student credit cards have it beat in this regard, thanks to either a higher everyday earning rate or initial rewards bonus.

 - $59-Worth of Amazon Prime Student: Amazon Prime Student is a cheaper version of Prime, specifically for college students.
 It gives you a six-month free trial period, during which most Prime benefits – such as free two-day shipping – are available.
 After six months, you get access to all Prime benefits, including unlimited music streaming, at half the usual price.
 Your two options are $59 per year or $6.49 per month ($77.88 for a year).
-And Deserve will cover the first $59 charged to your Edu Mastercard for Students.
+And Deserve will cover the first $59 charged to your Edu Mastercard for Students if you spend $500 within the first three billing cycles.
 So you can score free Prime services for up to a year and a half just by using this card.

 - Above-Average APR: It’s generally unwise to carry a balance from month to month in the absence of a 0% introductory APR, which the Deserve Edu Credit Card doesn’t have.
 And it’s an especially bad idea to do so when you’re being charged interest at a high rate, which Deserve Edu does.
 Its regular APR – 18.74% Variable – is well above the average for a student credit card.

 - Credit Limit as High as $5,000: Deserve doesn’t provide much information about the Edu Mastercard’s credit line, other than it’s based on your overall creditworthiness and can be as high as $5,000.
 Most applicants are unlikely to be approved for that much spending power, though.